skbly7/django-cas2/README.md

 NOTE: setting CAS_GATEWAY will add a parameter, 'casgw', to the service URL to identify failed gateway requests as such.
 It is a part of the inner workings of django_cas and not apublic property, but it may interfere with any existing parameter with the same name used by your Django application.
-The name hence configurable by setting `CAS_GATEWAY_PARAM`.
+The name is configurable by setting `CAS_GATEWAY_PARAM`.

 `CAS_REDIRECT_URL: '/'`